SSTIA/fun-portal/README.md

 Server by Luke Lazurite, Liu Yihao and Shen zheyu

-Manual written by Liu Yihao and Sun Yuliang
+Manual written by Liu Yihao and modified by Sun Yuliang

+Openings chosen by Sun Yuliang

 JI-SSTIA All Right Reverved